 In the evenings, Beepbeep still doesn’t wish to go in with the other ducks, particularly if Maggie isn’t going to be there, probably to protect her.
 Last night Maggie wasn’t too bothered about where she stayed, so we tried putting Beepbeep and her in the lower half of the chicken coop, closing them off from the chickens.
 They are within sight and sound of the other ducks, but not actually in the same house.
 Maybe this is our solution, that is until Maggie starts laying her eggs.

 You see, I recognise that Maggie wishing to spend more time by my side is part of her brooding cycle.
 She sees me as her protector, amongst other things, and is giving me ‘the signs’, but that’s a story for another blog.
 Let’s just say my favourite is her fluttering her eyelashes.
 So pretty soon, it will be all change again.

-Addendum.
 I realise I have barely mentioned the chickens, so will simply say they have been well and happy throughout, though they miss the rabbits.
 When the rabbits were ill they would sit beside the fencing of rabbit world.
 Gertrude still rushes over when she sees me as inevitably I have lettuce for her and the other chickens.
-And we have permission to build a new chicken and duck enclosure complete with self-cleaning pond, which of course I will document once under way.
+And we have hopes to build a new chicken and duck enclosure (possibly complete with self-cleaning pond!), which of course I will document once under way.

 And last week we sterlised Gigi before she could get into more mischief.
 Her kittens are 7 weeks old and all are now reserved to new homes.
 They will be leaving us at the beginning of October.
 Probably just in time, as no doubt that is when Maggie will start sitting on her eggs.